 The usual life span of a residential water heater with appropriate servicing is 10–12 years.
 Even if your water heater isn’t having problems, it could be at a greater concern of a damaging leak.

 If you’re unsure of your water heater’s age, check the ID on the unit.
 This states the manufacturing date and serial number.

 If your water tastes of metal, your water pipes could be rusted.
 If both hot and cold water is rusty, the corrosion is more than likely somewhere in your water pipes.

 If only the hot water is discolored, there’s a significant likelihood the issue is inside your water heater.

-Tank vs. Tankless: What Type of Water Heater is the Best for You?
+Tank vs. Tankless: What Kind of Water Heater is Right for You?

 A-PLUS Service Experts is Here for All of Your Plumbing Needs

-Reach us at 301-747-3140 or contact us online to ask for an appointment immediately.
+Reach us at 301-747-3140 or contact us online to ask for an appointment today.